-(1) The present-day spatial vegetation patterns are closely related to abiotic factors: we observed the elevation above or below the water level to be the main controlling factor.
-Rim vegetation (dominated by Larix, Vaccinium, Dryas or Poaceae) can be differentiated from vegetation in the rim-to-pond transition zone (Andromeda, Pedicularis

-- (2) The peat composition differs depending on the stability of the environmental conditions.
+- 1. The present-day spatial vegetation patterns are closely related to abiotic factors: we observed the elevation above or below the water level to be the main controlling factor.
+Rim vegetation (dominated by Larix, Vaccinium, Dryas or Poaceae) can be differentiated from vegetation in the rim-to-pond transition zone (Andromeda, Pedicularis or Carex) and in the pond (comprised solely of Scorpidium scorpioides, indicating that Carex is limited by a higher water level in the pond). - 2.
+The peat composition differs depending on the stability of the environmental conditions.
 Stable conditions occurred during periods with little or no riverine flooding, when submerged moss communities overgrown by epiphytic diatoms dominated the polygon centre.
-During times of repeated riverine flooding (indicated by medium to coarse grained sand within the deposits), a community became established that was adapted to instability and sediment supply (i.e. a community in which Meesia triquetra is abundant in the moss spectra, and benthic taxa in the diatom record).
-However, despite changes in the composition of the pond community, the general position of the pond and rim has not changed over the last ~ 1500 yr of recorded peat accumulation. - (3) The development of polygons in flood plains is not straightforward and is influenced by the river, which may in turn be related to climatic conditions.
+During times of repeated riverine flooding (indicated by medium- to coarse-grained sand within the deposits), a community became established that was adapted to instability and sediment supply (i.e. a community in which Meesia triquetra is abundant in the moss spectra, and benthic taxa in the diatom record).
+However, despite changes in the composition of the pond community, the general position of the pond and rim has not changed over the last ~ 1500 yr of recorded peat accumulation. - 3.
+The development of polygons in flood plains is not straightforward and is influenced by the river, which may in turn be related to climatic conditions.
 However, various internal regulating factors within the polygon react to these changes and affect succession after such pulses of external influence, readjusting the system to a dynamic equilibrium under the new environmental conditions.